JavaChat/OakBot/README.md

 1. Copy the following files to the server.
 Put them in the same directory:
    1. `target/OakBot-VERSION.jar`: The executable, shaded JAR file that contains OakBot's code and dependencies.
-   1. `bot.properties`: This file contains configuration data, such as the bot's login credentials.
+   1. `bot-context.xml`: This file contains configuration data and command definitions.
 A sample file is located in the root of this project.
    1. `logging.properties` (optional): The configuration file for the Java Logging API.
 A sample file is located in the root of this project.
 1. Run OakBot: `java -jar OakBot-VERSION.jar`
 1. Once the bot has fully started up, it will instruct you to press `Ctrl+Z`, then type the `bg` command.
 In Linux, this will move the program into the background and free up the shell.